 Amounts collected from pre-need service and merchandise sales are recorded as deferred revenue in the statements of financial position.
-In addition, amounts collected for burial and property rights in the Cathedral Memorial Gardens expansion are for property that is not yet available, and therefore, these amounts are recorded as deferred revenue in the statements of financial position.
+Amounts collected for burial and property rights in the Cathedral Memorial Gardens expansion prior to its opening in November 2021 were for property that was not yet available, and therefore, these amounts were recorded as deferred revenue in the statement of financial position as of June 30, 2021.
+During the year ended June 30, 2022, these deferred amounts were recognized as revenue.
 Revenue is recognized when the goods and services are delivered.